-Any student who needs to pass an EOC exam may enroll in this course in order to prepare for the summer administration of TAKS.
+Any student who needs to pass an EOC exam and/or TAKS exam, may enroll in this course in order to prepare for the summer administration of TAKS and/or EOC.
 Courses are available in Math, Science, Social Studies, and English.
 A fee is charged for this course.

-All summer school programs are offered if funding is available.
+\All summer school programs are offered if funding is available.
 Please contact the principal or counselor for further information.